Data Protection Officer

 Evidence Record

-For AI-related systems, a useful DPO file should preserve the processing inventory, DPIA, data-flow maps, lawful-basis analysis, minimization and retention decisions, special-category data analysis, vendor contracts, transfer mechanism, security controls, access logs, data-subject rights pathway, and supervisory-authority correspondence.
+For AI-related systems, a useful DPO file should preserve the processing inventory, DPIA, data-flow maps, lawful-basis analysis, minimization and retention decisions, special-category data analysis, vendor contracts, processor instructions, transfer mechanism, security controls, access logs, data-subject rights pathway, and supervisory-authority correspondence.

 If DPO advice is rejected, the record should identify the decision owner, the advice given, the risk accepted, the mitigation chosen, and the review date.
 This is not bureaucratic decoration.
 It prevents a privacy objection from being erased by product momentum, procurement pressure, or managerial memory loss.